-- Saturday, Sunday, Good Friday, Easter Monday, Anzac Day, Labour Day, the Sovereign's birthday, and Waitangi Day.
-If Waitangi Day or Anzac Day falls on a Saturday or a Sunday, then the following Monday; - (b) The day observed in the appropriate area as the anniversary of the province of which the area forms a part; and - (c) A day in the period commencing with the 25th day of December and the 15th day of January 20 December in any year and ending 10 January in the following year.
+- (a) Saturday, Sunday, Good Friday, Easter Monday, Anzac Day, Labour Day, the Sovereign's birthday, and Waitangi Day.
+If Waitangi Day or Anzac Day falls on a Saturday or a Sunday, then the following Monday; - (b) The day observed in the appropriate area as the anniversary of the province of which the area forms a part; and - (c) A day in the period commencing 20 December in any year and ending 10 January in the following year.

-Should a local authority wish to meet between the 25th of December and the 15th day of January 20 December and 10 January of the following year any meeting must be notified as an extraordinary meeting, unless there is sufficient time to notify an ordinary meeting before the commencement of the period.
+Should a local authority wish to meet between 20 December and 10 January of the following year any meeting must be notified as an extraordinary meeting, unless there is sufficient time to notify an ordinary meeting before the commencement of the period.